-As a wildlife shelter operator or foster carer, you are authorised to acquire, receive, possess, destroy (euthanise) and dispose of wildlife for the purposes of the care, treatment and rehabilitation of sick, injured or orphaned wildlife for release back to the wild.
+Wildlife shelter operators and foster carers are collectively known as wildlife rehabilitators.
+As a wildlife rehabilitator, you are authorised to acquire, receive, possess, destroy (euthanise) and dispose of wildlife for the purposes of the care, treatment and rehabilitation of sick, injured or orphaned wildlife for release back to the wild.